engineerscodes/HEROKU_APP/README.md

 COVID DSAH APP
 link-https://covid19dashinfonav.herokuapp.com/

-The Working app solely depends API - https://api.covid19india.org/ There are few changes in there API which takes place regularly Which may have a small impact on My dash app
+The Working of app solely depends API - https://api.covid19india.org/ There are few changes in there API which takes place regularly Which may have a small impact on My dash app
 I would not suggest you go through there CSV (DATASET) or JSON because it contains lots of unwanted data and does not contain longitude & latitude  on Each District